Caring for Malawi fry

 Growing Quickly Now

-After a few weeks and depending on how big the batch was, you may need to seperate your young fish into other tanks as they will be growing quite fast and need more room.
-It usually takes around 3 months for them to be near sellable but once they are you can sell them on and start all over again if you have not already done so.
+After a few weeks and depending on how big the batch was, you may need to separate your young fish into other tanks as they will be growing quite fast and need more room.
+It usually takes around 3 months for them to be near sell-able but once they are you can sell them on and start all over again if you have not already done so.
 Shops will normally take young fish from about 2 inches in length but this can vary from shop to shop.
 Other outlets for your fish are eBay Auctions or Aquarists Classifieds.
-Good luck with your fry and enjoy them.